I love finding unique ways to save money or hacks to earn free money and gift cards. So it is no surprise that Survey Junkie caught my attention…

 If you fall into the Goldilocks situation, where you would qualify for the full 50% retirement savers credit and get decent matching from an employer-sponsored 401k then just 3 dollars a day can be mighty.
 The key to success is to estimate out your taxable situation and estimate what is necessary to get the maximum benefit.

-Filling out surveys may not be the best way to make money.
-However, its better than waiting until tax season and finding out you missed out on credit tax credits by a few thousand dollars.
+Filling out surveys may not be the best way to make money, however, its better than waiting until tax season and finding out you missed out on credit tax credits.
 Even worse, it beats finding out you owe the IRS and now you’re putting taxes on a credit card, or payday loan.

 Individual results will vary, and you may need to consult with your tax professional.
 However, if you have met all the criteria an hour a day could be worth three thousand to four thousand a year in retirement savings.